Skip to main content

 Six fatalities, seven hospitalizations, 63 violations, OSHA Severe Violator Enforcement Program flag.
 In August 2025, the federal agency said Didion had failed to implement safety recommendations at the site of the 2017 explosion; Didion disputed the claim.

-One company, six agencies
+One company, multiple agencies

 A single agency's record is a snapshot.
 Stacked, they show a company repeatedly cited across safety, labor, and environmental domains for fifteen years.